yuhangle/endstone-image-print/README.md

-# 🎨 ImageBuilder
+# 🎨 Image Print

 > **Print Images Directly into the Minecraft World.**

 [简体中文](README_zh-CN.md)

-ImageBuilder is an Endstone plugin designed to convert local images (PNG, JPG, etc.) into block-based pixel art within Minecraft.
+Image Print is an Endstone plugin designed to convert local images (PNG, JPG, etc.) into block-based pixel art within Minecraft.
 It allows you to generate real structures made of blocks directly in-game without external map tools.

 ---